Hiring a Sales and Marketing Coach

 Additional Staffing Recommendations

-Hiring in-house staff for video and content creation can be a crucial part of succeeding in a training program.
+Hiring in-house staff for video and content creation can be a crucial part of succeeding in a training program and continuing in growth.

-Having dedicated team members that create and manage your content, both in written and video form, will allow you to cultivate a content-oriented atmosphere in your company.
+Having dedicated team members that create and manage your content, both in written and video form, will allow you to cultivate a "culture of content" in your roofing company.

-A content marketing manager is responsible for developing and implementing a content strategy that aligns with a company's overall marketing goals.
+A content marketing manager is responsible for developing and implementing a content strategy that aligns with your overall marketing goals.

-As experts in creating high-quality, engaging, and relevant content that answers buyer questions, these individuals are also responsible for managing and analyzing the performance of the content to ensure that it drives traffic, increases engagement, and generates leads.
+As experts in creating high-quality, engaging, and relevant content that answers buyer questions, these individuals are also responsible for managing and analyzing the performance of the content to ensure that it drives revenue, increases engagement, and generates opportunities.

 A videographer is responsible for creating content that can be utilized by both sales and marketing teams.
 They'll be able to produce high-quality content quickly because they will be familiar with the staff, style, and tone of your business.